-In certain circumstances, we can change a street name only if all residents agree.
-We will consult the emergency services, Royal Mail, ward Councillors and the general public before making a decision.
+In certain circumstances, we can change a street name but only if all residents agree.
+We consult the emergency services, Royal Mail, ward Councillors and the general public before making a decision.

-When a road is built as part of a new development it is the developer’s responsibility to arrange for the installation of a street nameplate to the appropriate specification.
+When a road is built it is the developer’s responsibility, as part of a new development, to arrange for a street nameplate to be installed to the appropriate specification.

-We will take over responsibility for maintaining the nameplate once the street has been adopted by us.
+We take over responsibility for nameplate maintenance once the street has been adopted by us.